 The basis for the Finnish welfare state is a universal social insurance for all citizens, and publicly financed welfare services, which protect and support citizens when their situation in life changes, for example as a consequence of unemployment, having children, falling ill, or any other sudden change.
-No one's wellbeing or livelihood should be reliant on charity.
-Taxation and universal insurance contributions are the main ways of financing the services of the welfare state and income transfers.
+No one's wellbeing or livelihood should be dependent on charity, nor on any individual's gender, nationality, ethnicity, sexual orientation, political opinions, disability, or any other personal characteristic.
+The services and social transfers within a welfare state must primarily be funded by means of taxation and general insurance contributions.